canonical/starlark/doc/safety.md

     return nil, err
 }
 storage1 := make([]byte, 900)

 if err := thread.CheckAllocs(600); err != nil { // Not ok, it should fail!
     return nil, err
 }
 storage2 := make([]byte, 600)
 ```

-In this case, the allocation made was about `1500` bytes which is above the budget.
-However, the logic failed to detect it as `CheckAllocs` does not update the counter.
-For this reason, it is ok in these cases to call `AddAllocs` instead, with a negative amount.
+In this case, the *total* spike size was around `1500` bytes which is above the budget.
+However, this logic failed to detect it as `CheckAllocs` does not update the counter.
+To avoid this problem, use AddAllocs to update the counter, then AddAllocs again, this time with a negative amount, to remove the counting.
+This technique is especially important in recursive functions!
 A possible solution in the case above would be:

 ```go
 thread.SetMaxAllocs(1000)